Helena Paparizou: 2016–2018: Ouranio Toxo, The Voice of Greece, and Swedish residency

 On 3 December, Paparizou released a Christmas song in both Greek & English (Hristougenna Xana - It is Christmas).
 The song was written by Anastasios A. Papanastasiou and ARCADE.
-Even without a video clip, the Greek version of the song saw immediate success, peaking at #3 on Greek iTunes and #4 on YouTube Trending videos.
+Even without a video clip, the Greek version of the song saw immediate success, peaking at No. 3 on Greek iTunes and #4 on YouTube Trending videos.
 It was broadcast exclusively on Skai TV network.